bbengfort/strata-teaching-the-elephant-to-read/code/INSTALL.md

+# Welcome #
+We are very excited to be teaching the Teaching the Elephant to Read tutorial at Strata this coming Monday

+If you have questions, please feel free to email me at murphsp1@gmail.com

 # Installation #

 In order to get ready execute the code in this library you need a development environment set up and ready to go.
 These instructions will help you get it set up.